Micro-Biology/NLS_intro_to_bioinformatics/1_Linux_and_BASH/README.md

 ## Linux:

 Linux is an operating system, just like windows.
-For bioinmformatics it is preferable to use a Linux based operating system in order to have maximum compatibility with software we need.
+For bioinformatics it is preferable to use a Linux based operating system in order to have maximum compatibility with software we need.

-## BASH:
+## BASH and the terminal:

 BASH is the terminal used by default in ubuntu, and is predominantly used to manage other scripts, for folder navigation, moving/copying files, and other OS actions.

+To open the terminal press the OS button (windows icon) and type terminal, and select the terminal and click.

 ### Folder navigation, and moving files